NICHE International exists because too many babies in low-income countries die in their first month of life.

 Co-funding with the ALMT allows individuals, other Trusts and Foundations, and Companies to contribute funds directly to individual, vetted and approved, project partnerships.
 With fifteen years of experience awarding grants and working in partnership with children’s organisations around the world, the ALMT is best placed to support you in your philanthropy.

-NICHE International is a small medical education charity aiming to reduce the number of babies who die or suffer significant morbidity in low and-middle income countries in the first month of their lives.
+NICHE International is a small medical education charity working in low and-middle income countries to reduce the number of babies who die or suffer significant morbidity in the first month of their lives.

-In many African countries, 10 times as many newborn babies die as in Westen countries.
-This grant will enable experienced UK neonatal doctors and nurses to volunteer to share their skills with health care workers in Uganda, by teaching a 2.5 day course in basic newborn care, covering basic hygiene, keeping babies warm, early breast feeding, resuscitation at birth, and recognition and treatment of infection.
+In many African countries, ten times as many newborn babies die as in Western countries.
+This grant will enable experienced UK neonatal doctors and nurses to volunteer to share their skills with health care workers in Uganda, by teaching a 2.5 day course in basic newborn care.
+The course covers critical areas such as basic hygiene, keeping babies warm, early breast feeding, resuscitation at birth, and recognition and treatment of infection.

-To embed the training at local level, 24 participants will be trained as instructors.
-Each nurse or midwife trained is likely to look after 500 – 1,000 babies/year.
-As the trained local instructors start to run their own courses, their knowledge and skills will support many more mothers and babies in the years to come.
+To embed the training at local level, 24 participants will be also trained as instructors.
+Each nurse or midwife trained is likely to look after 500 – 1,000 babies each year.
+As the trained local instructors start to run their own courses, their shared knowledge and skills will inform many more practitioners, enhancing vital support for many more mothers and babies in the years to come.

 The Streetlife Trust is a youth work charity providing emergency shelter and support to vulnerable young people experiencing homelessness aged 16-25 in Blackpool and surrounding areas